Rockhampton War Memorial: Heritage listing

 Rockhampton War Memorial was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 War Memorials are important in demonstrating the pattern of Queensland's history as they are representative of a recurrent theme that involved most communities throughout the state.
 They provide evidence of an era of widespread Australian patriotism and nationalism, particularly during and following the First World War.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

-This particular memorial is of uncommonly large scale.
-Dominating its immediate surroundings, it is the largest and most costly of all war memorials in Queensland.
-It is an uncommon example of a memorial still situated in an original and intact setting.
+This memorial is of large scale.
+Situated in its immediate surroundings, it is the largest and most costly of all war memorials in Queensland.
+It is an example of a memorial situated in an original setting.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The monuments manifest a unique documentary record and are demonstrative of popular taste in the inter-war period.

 Erected in 1924, the memorial at Rockhampton demonstrates the principal characteristics of a commemorative structure erected as an enduring record of a major historical event.
 This is achieved through the appropriate use of various symbolic elements including the obelisk.

 The place is important because of its aesthetic significance.

 The memorial is of aesthetic significance for its high level of workmanship and design.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 It has a strong and continuing association with the community as evidence of the impact of a major historic event and as the focal point for the remembrance of that event.
 It also has special associations with the firms and individuals employed in the design, including architects Hockings and Palmer, monumental masonry firm F M Allan and Botanic Gardens curator R Simmons.